putaojuice/tp/docs/DeveloperGuide.md

 ![UpdateTaskCommandActivityDiagram](images/UpdateTaskCommandActivityDiagram.png)

-The following sequence diagram shows how the delete task operation work assuming no exception is thrown:
+The following sequence diagram shows how the update task operation work assuming no exception is thrown:

 ![UpdateTaskCommandSequenceDiagram](images/UpdateTaskCommandSequenceDiagram.png)